tkn-tub/ns3-gym/src/energy/doc/energy.rst

 Design
 ******

-The ns-3 Energy Framework is composed of 2 parts: Energy Source and Device Energy Model.
+The ns-3 Energy Framework is composed of 3 parts: Energy Source, Device Energy Model and Energy Harvester.
-The framework will be implemented into the ``src/energy/models`` folder.
+The framework is implemented into the ``src/energy/models`` folder.

 Energy Source
 #############